mjchi7/cp/Welcome file.md

 ## Default OAuth2 provider
 It is intended in this use case, by default to select `originsSSO` as the OAuth2 channel.
 This can be achieved by taking the following steps:
-1. Go to the directory `superset` has been installed. (in this case, it will be in .virtualenvs/lib64/
+1. Go to the directory `superset` has been installed. (in this case, it will be in `.virtualenvs/superset/lib/site-packages/superset`.)
+2. In this folder, go to the `templates` fo

 # 4. Unsolved issues
 1. How do we enable two way of authentication?
 This issue is mainly the problem with `flask-appbuilder` since it doesn't allow two `AUTH_TYPE` [flask-appbuilder base configuration (see AUTH_TYPE)](https://flask-appbuilder.readthedocs.io/en/latest/config.html)